Leilabd11/ElectrodePositioningAR/README.md

 - The avatar model was downloaded from **Mixamo** and modified in **Blender** to make certain parts transparent, focusing on relevant body areas.
 - The avatar file used is **SlicedAvatar.fbx** (`Assets/Character/SlicedAvatar.fbx`).
-- Both the **avatar and the real person must align in the same position**.

-To achieve this alignment, a **QR Code-based positioning system** is used to place the avatar at a known and suitable position for the subject to stand.

-Additionally, the subject is wearing **IMUs (XSens)** that are connected to **MVN Analyze/Animate software**.
-This software tracks the subject's movement in real time, and the **MVN Unity Live Plugin** (located in `packages/com.movella.xsens`) is used to connect Unity with the MVN software, allowing the avatar to dynamically track the subject’s movements for better overlay accuracy.
+The subject is wearing **IMUs (XSens)**, which are connected to **MVN Analyze/Animate software**.
+This allows the real-time tracking of the subject’s movements, which are then sent to Unity through the **MVN Unity Live Plugin** (located in `packages/com.movella.xsens`).
+This integration ensures a more accurate overlay of the avatar by tracking the subject's movement.

+To ensure proper alignment between the avatar and the real person, both need to stand in the same position.
+A **QR Code-based positioning system** is used to place the avatar at a known and suitable position for the subject to stand, resolving the alignment challenge.

 ## **QR Code Positioning**